SarahNouh/CatalogFront/README.md

 - All data is rendered from the requested API

 ## Missing Features:
-- User cannot clear the selected category
+- User cannot clear the selected category to view all products again

 ## Features/Changes to add if I had more time:
 - User able to clear category